krbullock/hg_ps1/README.markdown

 This shouldn't be a concern unless you have multiple Python interpreters installed (e.g. through Fink or MacPorts).

-Thanks to Jannis Leidel <jannis@leidel.info> for creating the setup script and reworking the code into module form.
+Thanks to Jannis Leidel &lt;<jannis@leidel.info>&gt; for creating the setup script and reworking the code into module form.

 Setting your prompt
 -------------------